Jercarr MoralesModel Male New York, New York, US

 E. Please email or text/whatsapp me, rather than messaging me on here.
 While I constantly check and respond to MM messages all the time & have a smartphone and laptop, it's easier and faster to communicate directly.
 I always provide my # & email (which I actually check all the time).
 I'm sorry if you don't feel comfortable giving your direct contact info out, but in case something comes up we can directly contact each other.

-F. I'm straight, not desperate for career advancement, fame, or money, don't try it with me (you know exactly what I'm talking about).
+F. I'm 100% straight (not bi, bi curious, or interested in "trying/experimenting"), not desperate for career advancement, fame, or money, don't even think about it with me (you know exactly what I'm talking about).
 I will screenshot whatever you said and block/report you.
-If this happens at the shoot, I will knock your ass out and never work with you again.
+If you pull this with me at a shoot: I will knock your ass out, call the cops, never work with you again & let everyone know you're a creep.
 I love what I do, but I will not have sex with anyone or do sexual acts/favors for anyone to get to the top and/or get great pictures.
-Just because I'm not the conventional definitional of model doesn't mean you can pull that with me.
+Just because I'm not the conventional definition of a model and our shoot is TF, doesn't give you carte blanche to do as you please with me.
 Modeling and acting are not my life.
 They aren't the only things that I do, that I'm good at, and can be successful with.
-That's why I'm in college, have multiple jobs.
+That's why I'm in college and have multiple jobs.
 I respect myself too much, find another model to do that with.